pubnub/contiki/README.md

 # Pubnub client library for Contiki OS

 Pubnub library for Contiki OS is designed for embedded/constrained devices.
-It consists of just two files - the header, which has the interface of the library, and the implementation (.c) file.
-Header is fully documented in Doxygen compatible comments.
+It consists of just two source files (and their header files).
+The public (user) interface (API) of the library is fully documented in Doxygen compatible comments.

 There are no special requirements of the library, and it should be usable as-is on any platform that Contiki is ported to.